Quiet Fire

 • Self-imposed limits.
 Constraint isn’t a wall; it’s a frame.
 Sakamoto, after illness, “forgot everything” and began again from near-silence.
 Eno constructs systems that compose so he can listen without ego.

 • Intrinsic devotion.
 Pride makes poor fuel.
-Daily practice—piano, listening, walking, note-taking—keeps the engine clean.
+Daily practice—playing an instrument, critical listening, walking, note-taking—keeps the engine clean.

 • An ethical horizon.
 Activism, service, spiritual inquiry: not branding, but ballast.
 As Jung warned, the second half fails without a spiritual outlook.
 Not dogma—orientation.